-They are great outdoor dogs and can tolerate all weathers, nor will they run off with a bit of training, so can accompany you wherever you go – which is a good thing too, as they get very anxious when left alone.
+Border Collies are great outdoor dogs and can tolerate all weathers, and, with a bit of training, nor will they run off – so can accompany you wherever you go – which is a good thing too, as they get very anxious when left alone.
 Border Collies are so often found in rural areas because they can be difficult for first-time owners and those that live in built-up urban areas where there is not enough room to run free.

 Just nipping second spot in the survey’s most intelligent dog breeds is the German Shepherd.
 Another working dog that learned its craft by herding and guarding, German Shepherds have since mastered more modern and highly skilled tasks, from using their incredible sense of smell to find trapped and buried people in search and rescue or undesirable substances at airports, to helping the police and military take down criminals and using their faultless obedience to assist the handicapped and the elderly.

 However, they are also probably the most energy intensive on this list, too.
-German Shepherds need long walks, very often.
+German Shepherds need frequent long walks.
 If you live in a city or built-up urban area, start planning out a route and get ready to go out for at least a couple of hours each time.

 Despite the rise in popularity of the French bulldog in Wales, London and the North West, the Labrador remains the UK’s number one dog – a spot it has occupied for many years now.
 Over half a million are registered pets around the nation and with good reason: they are loyal, devoted, deeply people-orientated and love to please.